helpfulhearts/OneFeedsTwo.github.io/README.md

-# Rajfarming.gitub.io
+# OneFeedsTwo.gitub.io

 Payment Gateway Integration is developed using HTML,CSS and JavaScript.
 For payment gateway,Razorpay is used.
 It is task under "The sparks Foundation" internship.
-It's  created by Disha Patel.
+It's  created by Shail Rathod.